 Now, these are some pretty scary statistics.
 Considering the high number of fall-related injuries that happen at home, you’ll want to take all possible precautions to ensure the safety of your loved ones or yourself.
 For most homes, this will start in the bathroom and kitchen areas.

-Making a bathroom senior-friendly is neither difficult nor overly expensive.
+A bathroom makeover is neither difficult nor overly expensive to make it senior-friendly.
 If you have the budget, of course, you can do a complete remodel, creating a space that is easily accessible and has all the features you might need.
 But, you can also use a few well-placed accessories and a top-of-the-line medical alert system to ensure they’re protected from accidents and injury.

 The first place you’ll want to look at is your shower/bathtub.
 In addition to making sure you can easily get in and out of your tub, you’ll also want to look at ways in which you can stay protected while keeping clean.
 For most people, this will include installing a couple of grab bars, evaluating the layout of the space, and eliminating slipping hazards.